schuerik/uberdot/README.md

 - Very flexible generic python profiles
 - Easy to use but powerful commands + clean syntax
 - You can use your old repository without any changes.
 It doesn't matter how you organize your dotfiles.
-- Alternate versions of dofiles
+- Alternate versions of dotfiles
 - Advanced error handling (eg. integration tests for your written profiles)
 - Create links anywhere in the filesystem as you like
 - Create links that point anywhere in the filesystem (not exclusively to your repository)